AlishaZiaShetty/AutomationExcercise/readme.md

 Install TestNg plugin from marketplace

 Framework structure:

 Project is a maven project.

-src/main/java	   --> Base.java  --> Has the driver & properties details
+src/main/java	   --> Base.java  --> Base of the framework (Has browser & property invocation) , needs to be referred by all the testcases

 src/main/java      --> com.qa.pages --> Has the page objects